ibm-messaging/kafka-connect-mq-source/README.md

 This is rather complicated and it's likely that a future update of the connector will simplify matters.

 Each message in Kafka Connect is associated with a representation of the message format known as a *schema*.
 Each Kafka message actually has two parts, key and value, and each part has its own schema.
-The MQ source connector does not currently use message keys, but some of the configuration options use the word *Value* because they refer to the Kafka message value.
+The MQ source connector does not currently make much use of message keys, but some of the configuration options use the word *Value* because they refer to the Kafka message value.

 When the MQ source connector reads a message from MQ, it chooses a schema to represent the message format and creates an internal object called a *record* containing the message value.
 This conversion is performed using a *record builder*.
 Each record is then processed using a *converter* which creates the message that's published on a Kafka topic.

 There are two record builders supplied with the connector, although you can write your own.
 The basic rule is that if you just want the message to be passed along to Kafka unchanged, the default record builder is probably the best choice.
 If the incoming data is in JSON format and you want to use a schema based on its structure, use the JSON record builder.

-There are three converters build into Apache Kafka and another which is part of the Confluent Platform.
+There are three converters built into Apache Kafka.
 You need to make sure that the incoming message format, the setting of the *mq.message.body.jms* configuration, the record builder and converter are all compatible.
 By default, everything is just treated as bytes but if you want the connector to understand the message format and apply more sophisticated processing such as single-message transforms, you'll need a more complex configuration.
 The following table shows the basic options that work.

 | Record builder class                                                | Incoming MQ message    | mq.message.body.jms | Converter class                                        | Outgoing Kafka message  |
 | ------------------------------------------------------------------- | ---------------------- | ------------------- | ------------------------------------------------------ | ----------------------- |